8rents/_/README.md

 ## File Guidelines

-1. File names must consist of lowercase letters, numbers & hyphens only
+1. **File names must consist of lowercase letters, numbers & hyphens only**
 2. Appropriate branch for the type of media must be used
-3. Use only open formats whenever possible avoid proprietary formats like Google's webm
+3. Use only open formats whenever possible avoid proprietary formats like Google's webm.
+Note the exception to these rules is for editing mode formats like PSD or ALS

 ## Preferred Formats